Fernandes Guitars

-Fernandes Guitars is a Japanese guitar and accessory manufacturer.
-It originated in 1969 as a builder of flamenco guitars.
-As the company grew, it expanded production to include electric guitars, bass guitars, amplifiers, and accessories to become one of the biggest guitar manufacturers in Japan.
-Fernandes also owns the Burny brand of Gibson guitar replicas.
+Fernandes Guitars is a guitar brand of Japanese marketing company Fernandes Electric Sound Research Group Co.
+Ltd. It is one of two guitar brands belonging to the company, the other being Burny Guitars which are Gibson guitar replicas.

 Overview

 Despite its high production figures, Fernandes is better known in the United States for its Sustainer system, which uses electromagnetism to vibrate a string for an extended period, so long as the user continues to fret a note.
 Unlike the similar manual EBow sustainer, the Fernandes Sustainer can be used with a standard plectrum, because the sustainer is embedded in the body of guitar.
 Fernandes' custom shop has installed numerous Sustainers into guitars built by other manufacturers.

+Also, Fernandes produced the SB-3000 "Brad Gillis" Fernandes Booster, basically active preamp (9V) gain, which is installed instead of standard output jack plate.
+It was standard on Fernandes Brad Gillis Signature Model ST-120BG superstrat guitars made in 1985–1987.

-Fernandes continues to manufacture guitars that cover the range from inexpensive starter models to custom instruments.
+Fernandes continued to manufacture guitars that cover the range from inexpensive starter models to custom instruments.
 In 2000, Fernandes made a guitar to promote the video game Um Jammer Lammy, similar to Lammy's guitars.

+History

+Its parent company originated in 1969 as Saito Musical Instruments before changing its name to Fernandes in 1972.
+The company started as a distributor of flamenco guitars sub-contracting to Japanese factories to build them.
+As the company grew, it expanded production to include electric guitars, bass guitars, amplifiers, and accessories to become one of the biggest guitar producers in Japan.
+Early manufacturing was done by Kawai Gakki who had guitar building experience from their acquisition of Teisco in 1967.
+Other major Japanese manufacturers have built guitars for Fernandes under original equipment manufacturer (OEM) arrangements, including Matsumoku, Dyna Gakki, and Tōkai Gakki.
+From the late 1980s, lower-spec guitars were also been built in Korea and then China since the 2000s.